 On average, close to 6,000 people are killed and over 445,000 people are injured in crashes caused by bad weather each year.1 No matter where you live in the country, at some point you will need to navigate driving in rain, snow, fog, or hail.
 Here are some driving tips to help you stay safe in adverse weather.

-- Drive Slowly: The best thing you can do when driving in the rain or when driving in the snow is to drive slowly.
+Drive Slowly: The best thing you can do when driving in the rain or snow is to slow down.
 When you drive slowly, you maintain better control of your car.
-Also, if you do get into an accident, the slower you are driving, the less likely it is that the accident will be severe.
+Also, slow driving lessens the impact if you do get into an accident.
 When in doubt, reduce your speed to at least ten miles below the speed limit.

 Again, if at all possible, wait until the storm passes to drive; if you must drive, then follow the tips outlined above.